robingroppe/mcserver/README.md

 # mcserver
-Just another Minecraft Server Manager
+Just another Minecraft Server Manager...
+...or maybe not yet.
+Let call it a startscript for now ;)